rezadolatkhah/Smart-Home-Sensor-Hub-Arduino-Uno-and-ESP8266/README.md

   - Separate MQTT topics for **normal data** (`myhome/data`) and **alarms** (`myhome/alarm`).
 - 🌐 **Wi-Fi Resilience**: ESP8266 automatically reconnects to Wi-Fi and MQTT without blocking.

 ---

+## ℹ️ Why MQTT?

+This project was originally planned to use Arduino IoT Cloud for data monitoring.
+However, in Iran, Arduino Cloud services are not accessible — even with DNS, VPN, or other workarounds.
+To overcome this limitation, the system was designed with MQTT using a public broker, which is globally accessible and integrates easily with dashboards or mobile apps.

+---